stormsavvy/stormsavvy.github.io/_posts/2014-11-20-east-bay-rails-meetup.markdown

 * Customers may need daily forecast and/or warnings
 * Could be generalized into notification system, where by customers are notified by specific events
-* Simple example provided for checking forecast using rake task
+* Example provided for checking forecast using rake task

 ### Why TDD?